kinecosystem/kin-core-docs/docs/android.md

 ```

 ### Sample Application

-For a more detailed example on how to use the library please take a look at our [Sample App](https://github.com/kinecosystem/kin-core-android/tree/dev/sample/).
+For a more detailed example on how to use the library please take a look at our [Sample App](sample/).

 ## Testing

 Both Unit tests and Android tests are provided, Android tests include integration tests that run on the Stellar test network,
 these tests are marked as `@LargeTest`, because they are time consuming, and depends on the network.

+## Contributing
+Please review our [CONTRIBUTING.md](CONTRIBUTING.md) guide before opening issues and pull requests.

+## License
+The kin-core-android library is licensed under [MIT license](LICENSE.md).